remoteintech/remote-jobs/company-profiles/flowing.md

 ## Remote status

-Full remote, you can choose to work wherever you like, being your home or a co-working.
+Full remote, you can choose to work wherever you like, being your home or a coworking.
 We do have flexible working hours, so it is important to have good communication skills, both synchronous and asynchronous.

 We do do have a registered office in Ancona, but it is not used as operating office.
-When team's members feel the need to meet in person we exploit the most convenient co-working nearby
+When team's members feel the need to meet in person we exploit the most convenient coworking nearby

 ## Region